 What should I do with the dangling lumens?

 A PICC line is a wonderful device that can make your treatment easier, but it can be awkward.
 We instruct patients to cut the top off of an old sock and use it as a sleeve.
 This will keep the lumens, or the ends of the catheter, close to your arm.
 It's important that there isn’t any tension at the ends of the catheter; you do not want the catheter to pull out or get caught on anything.
 SleekSleeves are a stylish option that you can purchase, if desired.
 Pediatric patients should contact Carly's Club at Roswell Park to find out the fun designs available to them!

 Okay, it’s in.
 Now what?

 You will be instructed on how to flush and care for your PICC but situations may arise, such as not being able to flush the line.
 If you have resistance or cannot flush the lumen, make sure the clamps are open as this is easy to overlook.
 Sometimes the syringe is not fully screwed in, so disconnect and try to reconnect.
 If it still doesn’t work, notify your homecare nurse/agency or your Roswell Park clinic as you may have to come in for us to troubleshoot.

 How do I care for my PICC?

 It is very important to keep the PICC line site clean and dry, as infection is always a concern.
 Consistently wash your hands and care for the PICC line carefully; homecare nurses can assist you.
 At your insertion appointment, you will be given education materials that include a booklet and DVD.
 If you didn’t receive one, contact your clinic and one will be sent to you.
 You will also be given a card or pamphlet that has insertion information on it.
-Keep this in a safe place, such as with your green card, in case someone needs to see the information.
+Keep this in a safe place, such as with your Roswell Park ID card, in case someone needs to see the information.

 Can I shower with my PICC line?